Chris-pter/Global-Carbon-Capture-Storage-Dashboard/README.md

 ## A story from the Data
 Beyond just the numbers, this dashboard helped me uncover some interesting things about carbon capture around the world:
-1. **Geographic Focus:** The data clearly shows that the majority of the carbon capture efforts are concentrated in North America andd Europe.
+1. **Geographic Focus:** The data clearly shows that the majority of the carbon capture efforts are concentrated in North America and Europe.
 This highlights where the most significant investment and development are currently taking place.
 2. **The "On Hold" Challenge:** While the industry looks busy and active, a good number of projects are on hold.
 The chart for North America and Europe also shows this clearly, which suggests some real-world problems are stopping projects from getting finished.
 3. **Technology & Location:** The dashboard also let me see how different capture technologies are spread out across the map.
-This helped me find out which regions are suing certain carbon management methods more than others.
+This helped me find out which regions are using certain carbon management methods more than others.
 4. **The International Scope (Working Together):** A look at the project's scope shows that most of them are international, not just national.
 This highlights that working together across border is a key part of these projects, which makes sense for global challenge like climate change.